eclipse-vertx/vert.x/core_manual_ruby.md

     end

+Note that the host (and port) is set on the `HttpClient` instance, and the uri passed in the connect is typically a *relative* URI.

 Again, the client side WebSocket implements `ReadStream` and `WriteStream`, so you can read and write to it in the same way as any other stream object.

 ## WebSockets in the browser